 \subsection{Repeated transitions}

-For the case \(\transR\transR\) notice that in a path each pair of states \(i\Leftrightarrow i+1\) accommodates \(2k_i\) transitions, half of them are clockwise and half counterclockwise, and then one extra transition that belongs to the backbone depicted in Fig.~\ref{fig:backbones++} that ensures that the path is not stuck between these two states.
-The inter-transition time probability density can be obtained from the convolution of every sojourn time in a path, and summing over all possible paths.
+For the case \(\transR\transR\), notice that each pair of states \(i\leftrightarrow i+1\) accommodates \(2k_i\) transitions in a path, half clockwise and half counterclockwise, and then one extra transition that belongs to the backbone, ensuring that the path is not stuck between these two states.
+The inter-transition time probability density can be obtained from the convolution of every sojourn time in a path, and by summing over all possible paths.
 Its Laplace transform is given by